IlEvelynIl/BO1-AntiCheat/README.md

 ## Planned features
 - Automatic updates.
-- Verify the integrity of a select few custom patches, this would only be added if the community voted for patches to be allowed, such as first box patches.
 - If a community leaderboard mod is being used, verify the integrity of the mod files.
 Additionally may check the integrity of game_mod itself, but only if necessary.

 ## People who helped